Jamie-Rodriguez/mv-technical-assignment/README.md

 +------------+
 ```

-To be explicit, the project uses *Docker Compose* to spin up the web API and database inside Docker containers.
+To be explicit, this project uses *Docker Compose* to spin up the database, web API and frontend site inside Docker containers.

 Meanwhile the CLI app is designed to just be run on the local machine.